 Method

-static method to list all files and sub-directories in a certain directory.
+is another static method from the NIO API to list all files and sub-directories in a directory.
 This method throws a NoSuchFileException

 exception if the folder doesn't exist.

-Here is an example that list all files and sub-directories in a directory called ~/java-runner
+Here is an example that lists all files and sub-directories in a directory called ~/java-runner

 :